Satellite Account of Nonprofit Institutions and Volunteering

 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-The definition of the non-profit sector for the satellite account is consistent with international standards laid out in the United Nations Handbook of Satellite Accounts on Non-profit and Related Institutions and Volunteer Work.
-Estimates draw on a broad variety of data sources, including administrative files on registered charities, non-profit organizations and tax-exempt corporations along with a range of Statistics Canada datasets and indicators.
-Compiled within the Canadian System of Macroeconomic Accounts, results are fully comparable to standard macroeconomic concepts, such as the Gross Domestic Product (GDP).
-Estimates of the economic value of volunteer activity cited in the release are based on Statistics Canada's General Social Survey of Giving, Volunteering and Participating, undertaken on a 5 year cycle.
+The definition of the non-profit sector for the satellite account is consistent with international standards laid out in the United Nations' Handbook of National Accounting: Satellite Account on Non-profit and Related Institutions and Volunteer Work.
+Estimates draw on a broad variety of data sources, including administrative files on registered charities, non-profit organizations and tax-exempt corporations, along with a range of Statistics Canada datasets and indicators.
+Compiled within the Canadian System of Macroeconomic Accounts, results are fully comparable to standard macroeconomic concepts, such as the gross domestic product.
+Estimates of the economic value of volunteer activity cited in this document are based on Statistics Canada's General Social Survey - Giving, Volunteering and Participating, undertaken on a five year cycle.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.